Strongly Goldilocks Domains, quantitative Visibility, and Applications: A Gehring-Hayman type theorem

-We now take a small enough ball $B$ centered at $\Psi(p)$ and consider the domain $G:=\Psi(\Omega\cap U_p)=D\cap B$.
-As $D$ and $B$ are convex $G$ is also convex and in particular, it has $\frac{1}{2}$-growth.
-Moreover, by \eqref{growthforlemma} and biholomorphic invariance of Kobayashi-Royden pseudometric, following the argument in the proof of \cite[Corollary 2.4]{BZ} we see that $G$ also satisfies Condition 1 in Definition \ref{goldilocksdefn}.
-Then $G$ is Goldilocks and in particular satisfies visibility property.
-As $G$ is also convex, by \cite[Proposition 6.2]{BNT} it follows that any boundary point of $G$ is a $k$-point. \\ By above, it follows by \eqref{important} that any boundary point of $\Psi^{-1}(G)$ is a $k$-point and $\Psi^{-1}(G)$ has $\frac{1}{2}$-growth.
+Take an Euclidean ball $B$ centered at $\Psi(p)$.
+Consider the domain $G:=D\cap B$.
+By convexity, it has $\alpha$-growth for some $\alpha > 0$.
+Moreover, by \eqref{growthforlemma} and biholomorphic invariance of the Kobayashi-Royden pseudometric, following the argument in the proof of \cite[Corollary 2.4]{BZ} we see that $G$ also satisfies Condition 1 in Definition \ref{goldilocksdefn}.
+Then $G$ is Goldilocks and, in particular, it satisfies the visibility property.
+As $G$ is also convex, by \cite[Proposition 6.2]{BNT} it follows that any boundary point of $G$ is a $k$-point.

+By the discussion above, it follows by \eqref{important} that any boundary point of $\Psi^{-1}(G)$ is a $k$-point and $\Psi^{-1}(G)$ has $\alpha$-growth.
 Applying Lemma \ref{localkglobalk} with $\Omega$ and $\Psi^{-1}(G)$ we see that $p$ is also a $k$-point for $\Omega$.
-As $p\in\partial\Omega$ was arbitrary, the lemma follows. \end{proof} The following Theorem is the analogue of Lemma \ref{convexlemma} for convexifiable SG domains, in the subcase of strongly pseudoconvex domains it follows from the much stronger estimate given in \cite{BB} with constant $c=0$. \begin{thm} Let $\Omega$ be a convexifiable SG domain.
-Then, there exists a constant $c>0$ such that for all $x,y\in G$ we have that \end{thm} \begin{proof} We suppose the contrary.
-Then, we can find two sequences $\{x_n\},\{y_n\}$ converging to $p,q\in\overline{\Omega}$ respectively which satisfies By Lemma \ref{anypointiskpoint} and \ref{klemma}, it follows that if $\{x_n\},\{y_n\}$ tend to $p\neq q \in \bar{\Omega}$ we can find a constant $c > 0$ depending on $p,q$ such that so we can only have the case where $p=q \in \partial \Omega$.
-Observe that by proof of Lemma \ref{anypointiskpoint} we can find a neighbourhood of $p$ say $U_p$ such that $\Omega\cap U_p$ has $\dfrac{1}{2}$-growth.
-By passing to a subsequence we can assume that $ \{x_n\},\{y_n\} \subset\subset U_p$.
-Moreover, by Lemma \ref{anypointiskpoint}, taking $U_p$ small enough if necessary we can apply Lemma \ref{localization} to get
+As $p\in\partial\Omega$ was arbitrary, the lemma follows. \end{proof} The following Theorem is the analogue of Lemma \ref{convexlemma} for convexifiable SG domains, in the subcase of strongly pseudoconvex domains it follows from the stronger estimate given in \cite{BB} with constant $c=0$.

+\begin{thm} Let $\Omega$ be a convexifiable SG domain.
+Then there exists $c>0$ such that \end{thm} \begin{proof} We suppose the contrary.
+Then we can find two sequences $x_n,y_n\in\O$ converging to $p,q\in\overline{\Omega}$ respectively which satisfies